Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/index.md

+---

+next: software_setup

+---

 # Quickstart

+New to Rivals of Aether modding?

-This section will get new modders set up, oriented, and ready to explore.
+This section is here to get you set up, oriented, and ready to explore.

 ::: sources